Skip to main content

 Engineering Science (M) Electronic Engineering Practice 2 (M)

-Programming Systems (M) Technical Communications (M)
+Programming Systems (M) Development on GNU/Linux (M)

 M is a mandatory subject - E is an elective subject